 If this is not enough to discourage you from writing one, then know that one recent study found 63 percent of recruiters consider cover letters to be of low importance.
 Another study found just 18 percent of hiring managers think cover letters are an important part of an application.

-One of the main reasons why companies are moving away from cover letters, is that candidates can’t write them well and hate writing them.
-When some recruiters say “Don’t write a cover letter,” what they really mean to say is “Don’t write a bad one.”
+But one of the main reasons why companies are moving away from cover letters, is that candidates can’t write them well and hate writing them.
 If you come up with a good cover letter, it’s sure to make a difference.
-Our cover letter guide will help you write a good one, keep reading.

 How do recruiters read cover letters?